Abraham J. Isserman: Foley Square trial

 In 1949, Isserman served as one of five attorneys led by Harry Sacher as lead counsel to represent 11 members of the CPUSA's national board, accused of conspiring to teach and advocate the violent overthrow of the Government.
 The other three attorneys were Richard Gladstein, Louis F. McCabe, and George W. Crockett, Jr. (Sometimes, Isserman is cited as chief counsel.)
 Isserman was representing Gil Green and John Williamson.

-During appeal of the conviction, Isserman and colleagues accused trial judge Harold R. Medina of improperly favoring the prosecution.
+During an appeal of the conviction, Isserman and colleagues accused trial judge Harold R. Medina of improperly favoring the prosecution.
 The defendants lost their appeal and went to prison.

-Contempt, Disbarment
+Contempt, disbarment

 Further, Isserman and Crockett among other defense attorneys was found in contempt of court.
 In 1952, Isserman went to jail for four months, despite support from groups like the National Lawyers Guild.

 In 1954, he was disbarred from law practice in the State of New Jersey.

 Following a 1953 order, he was also disbarred from the U.S. Supreme Court (In re Isserman, 348 U.S. 1 1954).

 Restoration

-In 1961, New Jersey's Supreme Court voided the disbarment and had his license restored.
+In 1961, the New Jersey's Supreme Court voided the disbarment and had his license restored.